 - MSXML component – You need Microsoft XML Core Services (MSXML) component to run QuickBooks on the desktop.
 This component helps retrieve information from the ‘Qbregistration.dat’ file that is needed to open QuickBooks.
 Thus, you won’t be able to open the QuickBooks Desktop version if the MSXML component is damaged or missing.

-NOTE: Make sure to close any open programs before you run the Diagnostic Tool.
+NOTE: Make sure to close any open QB programs before downloading or using any QB tool

 Cause 4 – Outdated Windows OS

 You may be running an outdated version of the Windows operating system, resulting in failed or damaged QuickBooks Desktop installation.

 Follow these steps to make sure that your Windows OS is updated:

 - Select All Programs, and then click Windows Update.

 - Once the updates are installed, install QuickBooks again.

 NOTE: Follow the above steps or contact System Administrator for Windows update.